 Complete automation and full forwarding plane programmability

-Private data centers are the hot topic for companies and enterprises who are not willing to push all the data into public clouds.
+Private data centers are a hot topic for companies and enterprises that are not willing to push all the data into public clouds.
 Kaloom Software Defined Fabric™ (Kaloom SDF) is the world’s first fully programmable, automated, software-based data center fabric capable of running VNFs efficiently at scale.
 This is the first data center networking fabric on the market that provides complete automation and full forwarding plane programmability.

-approached PANTHEON.tech last year, knowing Pantheon’s intensive and long involvement in SDN, particularly in OpenDaylight project.
+Kaloom approached PANTHEON.tech last year, knowing Pantheon’s intensive and long involvement in SDN, particularly in OpenDaylight project.
 OpenDaylight (ODL) is a modular open platform for orchestrating and automating networks of any size and scale.
 The OpenDaylight platform arose out of the SDN movement, in which PANTHEON.tech has expertise and experience.
 Hence, it was a logical step to utilize this expertise in this project and leverage what has already been done.

 The following architecture is starting to be like a blueprint for SDN applications today.
 We utilize the best of both worlds: